-For variable rate bank deposits, a change of 100 basis points ("bp") in interest rate at the end of the year ends would increase/(decrease) the statement of comprehensive income by the amounts shown below.
+For variable rate bank deposits and floating rate loan due from associate, a change of 100 basis points ("bp") in interest rate at the end of the year ends would increase/(decrease) the statement of comprehensive income by the amounts shown below.
 This analysis assumes that all other variables, in particular foreign currency rates, remain constant.